Ohjurot/nana-ngx/documentation/roadmap-20.md

         - [ ] Audio streaming (From disk)
     * [ ] Drag and Drop :material-update:
     * [ ] msgbox, filebox, folderbox :material-update:
     * [ ] Dialog System :material-update: :material-new-box: Update inputbox into a modern extensible and more flexible system.
-Add-Hoc dialogs using the `<<` operator and a fluent interface. [^2]
+Ad-Hoc dialogs using the `<<` operator and a fluent interface. [^2]
     * [ ] Ready to use "progressbox".
 Gets one or many job(s) assigned.
 Shows as progressbar while working.
 Auto closes when jobs are finished.
 If multiple jobs are provided it shows a two level progress interface.
 If the job inherits from trackable_job it shall report progress that is then displayed in the progressbox.
 Can block other forms via the `show_dialog(*this)` method.
     * [ ] More ready to use forms.
 It would make sense to add a collection of widgets that are used often.
 With `dialog_result` and `show_dialog` this could become a very powerful toolkit for desktop apps. [^4]
 - [ ] Lib delivery